 Including information on risks and rewards in marketing communications is not mandatory.
 However, when a marketing communication includes such information on risks and rewards, the following requirements should be met.

-Marketing communications that reference any potential benefit of purchasing units or shares of an AIF or units of a UCITS should be accurate and always give a fair and prominent indication of any risks.
+Marketing communications that reference any potential benefit of purchasing units or shares of an AIF or units of a UCITS should be accurate and always give a fair and prominent indication of any relevant risks.
 This equally prominent disclosure of risks and rewards should be assessed in relation to both the presentation and the format of these descriptions.

-When disclosing risks and rewards information, the font, size and position used to describe the rewards should be the same as those used to describe the risks.
+When disclosing relevant risks and rewards information, the font and size used to describe the risks should be at least equal to those used to describe the rewards and its position should ensure such indication is prominent.
 Information on risks should not be disclosed in a footnote or in small characters within the main body of the communication.
-Presenting risks and rewards in the form of a two- column table or summarised in a list clearly differentiating the risks and the rewards on a single page is a good example of how risks and rewards can be presented in an equally prominent manner.
+Presenting risks and rewards in the form of a two- column table or summarised in a list clearly differentiating the risks and the rewards on a single page is a good example– although not to be made mandatory - of how risks and rewards can be presented in an equally prominent manner.

 Marketing communications should not refer to the rewards without referring to the risks.
 In particular, a marketing communication should not describe only the rewards and refer to another document for the description of the risks.